grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 ## App plugins

-Development of app plugins, also known as apps or applications, allows you to bundle data sources and panels to provide a seamless monitoring experience, similar to existing plugins such as [Zabbix](https://grafana.com/grafana/plugins/alexanderzobnin-zabbix-app/).
-App plugins may be added on the frontend and [the backend](./backend.md).
+Development of app plugins, also known as apps or applications, allows you to create out-of-the-box solutions such as in the [Redis](https://grafana.com/grafana/plugins/redis-app/) app.
+You can optionally bundle data sources and panels, as well as provide custom pages, [Scenes](https://grafana.com/developers/scenes), and [UI extensions](../ui-extensions/).

 ### Usage of apps

 Configure a Grafana app when you want to leverage or create a tailored monitoring view for a third-party service and optionally use custom pages or UI extensions.
 Given any installed plugin of type `app`, you can enable them once per [Grafana organization](https://grafana.com/docs/grafana/latest/administration/organization-management/#about-organizations) and they are persisted in Grafana’s database.

+### Configuration of apps

+Use the [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#configuration-file-location) to configure your app `[`plugin_id`](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#pluginplugin_id).

 ### Provisioning of apps

-Use the [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) to configure your app plugins.

-Apps can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/) so that you can use YAML files to start them when Grafana starts or on demand.
+Apps can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/#plugins) so that you can define Grafana as-code as part of a GitOps approach when Grafana starts up or [on demand](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).

 Note that the plugin must be installed before provisioning can succeed with a `plugin id` of `app` type.

 ### Bundling of apps